Last Updated on 14 January 2026 by Cycloscope

 If none of these work, read more here or go to a bike shop that’s got the proper tool.

 Once you’ve got this measure, match it with the saddle size.
 Usually, the manufacturers state something like “ideal for 110/120cm”.
-Typical sit bone widths stay between 100mm and 150mm.
+Typical sit bone widths range from 100mm to 150mm.

 Different shapes of bike saddles

-Bike saddles have different shapes according to the riding style.
+Bike saddles come in different shapes depending on riding style.

 - Performance-oriented road saddles are narrower and harder